open-ephys/shuttledrive-docs/source/pages/opticalfibers.rst

 For added safety, cut a small slot or two into the bottom of the ferrule to ensure that it won't slip out of the epoxy.
 This is especially important for ceramic ferrules.
 Use a high speed cutting wheel for this.

 Now glue the ferrules to the fiber.
-One easy process is to line up ~5 ferrules on the long fiber, add a drop of glue under each one, and then sliding them over the glue.
+One easy process is to line up ~5 ferrules on the long fiber, add a drop of glue under each one, and then slide them over the glue.
 Ferrules  have two sides, a convex and a concave one.
 The convex side needs to be facing the fiber patch cable, the concave side is where the longer piece of free fiber sticks out.
 Reversing the sides will likely  make it impossible to achieve good coupling.

 Once the glue is set, cut the long piece into individual stubs above each ferrule by scoring with the diamond pen and breaking them.
 Make sure that the cut is not going below the ferrule face or it will be impossible to polish the fiber.